Five coastal walks to do this spring

 Starting at the The Bowgie Inn, this walk takes you out around Pentire Head and Kelsey Head.
 Inbetween is Poly Joke, a beach originally called in Cornish Porth Lojowek, meaning 'plant-rich cove'.
 The route passes through a wide range of habitats, the most extensive being the sand dune system and the maritime grassland that backs Holywell Bay.

 Lamorna and St Loy (5.6 miles)

-From magical Lamorna Cove this walk follows the South West Coast Path to St Loy's where in the spring the stunted oak and sycamore coastal woodland is bright with wildflowers.
-Going back, enjoy walking through ancient fields passing stone crosses and standing stones.
+From magical Lamorna Cove this walk follows the South West Coast Path to St Loy's where in the spring the stunted oak and sycamore coastal woodland behind the boulder strewn coastline is bright with wildflowers.
+Going back, the route heads inland up a verdant valley before climbing through ancient fields passing stone crosses and standing stones.